 Get The Basics Of Your Data Capture Right

-With GDPR and customer data privacy a hot topic, it’s important to capture data both responsibly and in an engaging way so that you get the basic information that you need to meet your marketing objectives while not causing moments of friction in the customer's journey.
+With customer data privacy a hot topic and again under review by the EU, it’s important to capture data both responsibly and in an engaging way so that you get the basic information that you need to meet your marketing objectives.

-There are 8 common mistakes made in getting value from the marketing data that you collect and ensuring your customers see the benefit of sharing it.
+Avoid these 8 common mistakes to get most value from the marketing data that you collect and ensure your customers see the benefit of sharing it.

-1. Collecting More Data Than You NeedThose familiar with the Lean Startup approach will know about minimum viable product.
-And the principle is the same with customer data: what is the minimum amount of data that you need to collect in order to serve the customer and build a relationship with them?
+1. Collect More Data Than You NeedThose familiar with the Lean Startup approach will know about minimum viable product.
+And the principle is the same with customer data: what is the minimum amount of data that you need to collect in order to service the customer and build a relationship with them?

 If you aren’t planning to telephone the customer then don’t collect a telephone number.
 It creates a barrier to the customer completing the form and creates complexity for you.